sandervandevelde/NonSDKAzureIoTClient/readme.md

 These are production ready, production tested by many users and devices are resillient against many issues that can occur in the lifetime of an IoT device.

+## Credits

+This repo is initially based on this [blog post](https://www.petecodes.co.uk/connecting-a-raspberry-pi-pico-w-to-microsoft-azure-iot-hub-using-micropython-and-mqtt/) of my friend Pete Gallagher @pete_codes.

 ## Demonstrated logic

 The following logic is demonstrated